DrCatHicks/tailscale_talk/CITATIONS.md

 Heander, L., Söderberg, E., & Rydenfält, C. (2025, June).
 Support, not automation: Towards AI-supported code review for code quality and beyond.
 In Proceedings of the 33rd ACM International Conference on the Foundations of Software Engineering (pp. 591-595).

+Hicks, C. M. (2023, June 9).
+“It’s Like Coding in the Dark”: The need for learning cultures within coding teams. https://doi.org/10.31234/osf.io/nz8m3

 Hicks, C. M., & Hevesi, A. (2024, November 21).
 A cumulative culture theory for developer problem-solving. https://doi.org/10.31234/osf.io/tfjyw

 Karpicke, J. D., & Roediger, H. L., III.
 (2008).
 The critical importance of retrieval for learning. *Science*, *319*(5865), 966–968.